calypsonet/calypsonet-terminal-api-website/content/community/roadmap/_index.md

 ## Current work and future developments

-In order to support the personalization of the Calypso Prime applet and manage the initialization of OpenSAM solutions, we plan to offer high-level APIs to operate secure channels that comply with the ['GlobalPlatform'](https://globalplatform.org/specs-library/?filter-committee=se) standard.

-Possibly late 2026, addition of an interface dedicated to the management of the new Calypso "OpenSAM" secure module.
- - No impact on the secure card transaction thanks to the abstraction provided by the Calypso Crypto Symmetric interface.
- - OpenSAM selection and personalization functions.
+In preparation for the future integration of the Calypso OpenSAM solution, a major update to the Reader and Card APIs is required, specifically to add support for multiple logical channels; a proposal will be made in mid-2026.

+Next, starting in late 2026, we will work to provide high-level APIs for managing the secure channels required to personalize OpenSAM applications or GlobalPlatform-compatible Java Card applets.

 ## History of developments